deurzen/nugget/README.md

 optional argument that serves as a search string.

 <pre>
-nugget list [search]
+nugget list [<i>search</i>]
 </pre>

 #### Remove
 An existing nugget is removed from the database with the remove command.
-Before removing the nugget, a conformation prompt is spawned.
+Before removing the nugget, a confirmation question is prompted.
 To force the deletion without confirmation, use the force keyword in front of the command.

 <pre>